South Carolina Teen Posts Snapchat Pic Holding Gun, Sign Containing Racial Slur, Faces Expulsion From School

 Will She Face Discipline At School?

-Almost certainly.
-Already she’s been suspended, pending an expulsion hearing, according to a statement from the Greenville County School District.
+Reportedly, she has.
+She has already been suspended, pending an expulsion hearing, according to a statement from the Greenville County School District.
 However, the district is unlikely to say any more, considering that public schools generally are forbidden from discussing student discipline with the media.

 The Community Reacts

 Reverend J.M.
-Flemming, the president of the Greenville Branch of the NAACP, hopes the girl is expelled.
+Flemming, the president of the Greenville Branch of the NAACP, said that he hopes the girl is expelled.

 “We are saddened to hear of a racial attack on blacks by a white student in Greenville County Schools.
 This shows the issue of racism is very real since this youth was not born during times of civil rights era then racial hatred is embedded.”